balinju/mongo-connector/README.md

 Drop Collection
 ---------------

 Deletes a collection and all the objects it contains.
-Example:
+If the collection does not exist, does nothing.

      <drop-collection name="aCollection"/>